 Plans/Programmes Overview of Purpose and Key Requirements Key Implications for LDP Key Implications for SA The Planning (Wales) Act 2015 contains provisions relating to the consideration of the Welsh language in the appraisal of development plans and in dealing with applications for planning permission.
 Local planning authorities must consider the likely effects of their development plans on the use of the Welsh language in the Sustainability Appraisal of their plans, and should keep their evidence up to date.
 All local planning authorities should include in the reasoned justifications to their development plans a statement on how they have taken the needs and interests of the Welsh language into account in plan preparation, and how any policies relating to the Welsh language interact with other plan policies The sustainability appraisal is required to include an assessment of the likely effects of the plan on the use of the Welsh language in the area of the authority developments.
-Regional • N/A Local (BGCBC & Neighbouring Local Authorities) - all legis slative and policy frameworks are informed by relevant higher level Welsh, UK, European and International frameworks Blaenau Gwent County Borough Council Welsh Language Promotion Strategy (2017-2022) Blaenau Gwent Annual Welsh Language Monitoring Report 2015/16, 2016/17 and 2017/18 Blaenau Gwent Public Services Board Well-Being Plan (2018-2023) Blaenau Gwent Public Services Board Well-being Assessment April 2017 The revised LDP should provide policies and proposals relating to the preservation and promotion of the welsh language and promote the economic, environmental and social well-being in Blaenau Gwent.
+Regional • N/A Local (BGCBC & Neighbouring Local Authorities) - all legis slative and policy frameworks are informed by relevant higher level Welsh, UK, European and international frameworks Blaenau Gwent County Borough Council Welsh Language Promotion Strategy (2017-2022) Blaenau Gwent Annual Welsh Language Monitoring Report 2015/16, 2016/17 and 2017/18 Blaenau Gwent Public Services Board Well-Being Plan (2018-2023) Blaenau Gwent Public Services Board Well-being Assessment April 2017 The revised LDP should provide policies and proposals relating to the preservation and promotion of the welsh language and promote the economic, environmental and social well-being in Blaenau Gwent.
 The SA Framework should include objectives relating to the Blaenau Gwent County Borough Council Local Development Plan - adopted Nov 2012 The LDPs set out the land-use planning framework for neighbouring local authorities.
 The SA should seek to ensure that all significant cross boundary issues

 Plans/Programmes Overview of Purpose and Key Requirements Key Implications for LDP Key Implications for SA Brecon Beacons National Park Local Development Plan - adopted Dec 2013 Torfaen County Borough Council Local Development Plan - adopted Dec 2013 Powys County Council Local Development Plan -adopted April 2018 Caerphilly County Borough Council Local Development Plan -adopted November 2010 and addressed.
 They should also seek to maximise any potential opportunities that could arise through the requirement for development plan compatibility and consistency.
-This includes potential enhancements to those designated and non- J 9.
-Landscape International European Landscape Convention (The Florence Convention 2000) framework to define and protect important landscapes which contribute to cultural and social heritage and quality of life. policies and proposals for the features, landscape character and visual impacts.
-European - all legislative and policy frameworks are inform med by relevant higher level international frameworks UNESCO (1972) Convention Concerning the Protection of the World Cultural and Natural Heritage, Council of Europe (2000) European Landscape Convention UNESCO (2001) Convention on the Protection of Underwater Cultural Heritage World Cities Culture Report 2015 - measures and cultural assets identify and protect cultural heritage assets.
-They aim to ensure the cultural heritage assets have a function in the community and are integrated into various planning programmes. policies, proposals, and guidance for the protection, preservation and presentation of cultural heritage assets as set out in international policy.
-The SA Framework should include objectives relating to protection of heritage assets and cultural heritage.
-National (UK) - all legislative and policy frameworks are in formed by relevant higher level European and internation onal frameworks
+This includes potential enhancements to those designated and non- are identified and addressed.
+They should also seek to maximise any potential opportunities that could arise through the requirement for development plan compatibility and consistency.
+This includes potential enhancements to those designated and non-designated natural environment sites (landscape, biodiversity and heritage) and other networks that cross LA boundaries.
+9. Landscape International European Landscape Convention (The Florence Convention 2000) This document provides a European framework to define and protect important landscapes which contribute to cultural and social heritage and quality of life. policies and proposals for the objectives relating to landscape features, landscape character and visual impacts.
+European - all legislative and policy frameworks are inform UNESCO (1972) Convention Concerning the Protection of the World Cultural and Natural Heritage, Council of Europe (2000) European Landscape Convention UNESCO (2001) Convention on the Protection of Underwater Cultural Heritage World Cities Culture Report 2015 - measures and cultural assets identify and protect cultural heritage assets.
+They aim to ensure the cultural heritage assets have a function in the community and are integrated into various planning policies, proposals, and guidance for the protection, preservation and relating to protection of heritage assets and National (UK) - all legislative and policy frameworks are in ormed by relevant higher level European and internation onal frameworks